lorentzo/IntroductionToComputerGraphics/lectures/4_transforms/questions.md

 * If normal of surface and light direction is known, how is brightness of surface calculated?
 * What is coordinate system frame and how it is defined (two main information)?
 * What is transformation?
 What is its relation to coordinate system frame?
+* How are objects moved using transformation matrix?
 * What is world coordinate system?
 * What are homogeneous coordinates?
 * Name affine transforms and describe main characteristic of affine transform.